After 2-strike intentional walk, Muncy powers Dodgers - WHIZ News

 Max Muncy broke open the game with a three-run homer in the sixth inning after White Sox manager Tony La Russa ordered an intentional walk to Trea Turner with a 1-2 count, helping the Los Angeles Dodgers beat Chicago 11-9 Thursday.

+“At the moment, I was animated and I’ll just leave it at that,” Muncy added.
+“But at the same time, I don’t know if walking someone with two strikes is every the right move.

+“It kind of gave me something that I really haven’t had a lot of this year,” he said.
+“In the past I’ve always been the guy who very fiery and had a lot of edge.
+To kind of get that back felt really good, to be honest.”

-Los Angeles trailed 4-0 before a six-run fifth and was ahead 6-5 when Freddie Freeman hit an RBI single in the sixth off Bennett Sousa. a 27-year-old rookie left-hander.
+Los Angeles trailed 4-0 before a six-run fifth and was ahead took a 7-5 lead when Freddie Freeman hit an RBI single in the sixth off Bennett Sousa. a 27-year-old rookie left-hander.

 Sousa bounced an 0-2 slider for a wild pitch that allowed Freeman to take second.
 Wanting to set up a left-on-left matchup, La Russa ordered the intentional walk to the right-handed-hitting Turner, who had singled in a run in the fifth.